stfc/cloud-docs/source/Reference/JupyterHubService.rst

 If you suspect there is a problem with your instance please contact us (:ref:`contact_details`).

 Unfortunately the cloud team is unable to provide support for Python problems.
 Please contact your notebook provider for additional support or consult the `Jupyterhub Documentation <https://jupyter-notebook.readthedocs.io/en/latest/>`_

+Running Own Service
+###################

+Some understanding of Openstack and Linux CLI usage is required to deploy an instance.
+User-facing configuration, such as worker flavor, profile sizes / descriptions and GPU support, is written in .yaml files so knowledge of Ansible is not required.

+The service is packaged and built specifically for `jupyter.stfc.ac.uk` out of the box.
+Variables to control these are split into two files; one for Openstack (number/size of instances...etc.) and one for Jupyterhub (domain name / auth method...etc.).

+This allows anybody with access to a Openstack environment with Magnum to run a similar service on any domain.

+For requirements, deployment instructions and available features/limitations see the `STFC Ansible Jupyter Repository <https://github.com/stfc/ansible-jupyter>`_.